juju/docs/src/en/tut-charms.md

  - Scaling up an application
  - Scaling down an application
  - Removing applications, units, and machines

+To achieve our goals we will set up a MediaWiki site.

 Although you can follow along by using any backing cloud, for simplicity this tutorial will use a local LXD cloud where the controller is named 'lxd' and the